-With baseball playoffs just around the corner and the start of the NFL season letting us know that summer is officially over, we’ve been seeing a lot more sports-related content on Twitter as of late.
+With baseball playoffs just around the corner and the start of the NFL season letting us know that summer is officially over, we’ve been seeing a lot more sports-related content on social media as of late.
 Which made us wonder – when it comes to social media activity, how do the four major American sports leagues stack up?

-As it turns out, there’s no one simple answer, but here’s how the four sports leagues rank by mentions on Twitter over the course of the past year (as defined by tweets mentioning the respective league’s Twitter handle, hashtag, or full name):
+As it turns out, there’s no one simple answer.
+But here’s how the four sports leagues rank by mentions on Twitter over the course of the past year (as defined by tweets mentioning the respective league’s Twitter handle, hashtag, or full name):

 - NFL: 12.84 million mentions

 - MLB: 10.28 million mentions

 Here’s what those mentions look like over the course of the past year, broken out weekly:

 If you look closely at the weekly view, you can make out the rhythm of each league’s season.
 Chatter around MLB (dark blue line) remains relatively steady throughout the season that starts in March and dies down after the playoffs in October.
 Mentions of the NHL (red line) stay at a consistently low level throughout the long season, only ticking above mentions of any of the other leagues for the Stanley Cup Finals in June.

 While the NFL and NBA have about the same number of total mentions, the NFL (orange line) sees the biggest spikes of all four leagues.
 The total volume of mentions tapers down dramatically, however, after the Super Bowl in February, giving the NBA (light blue line) its time to shine.
 Let’s dig a little deeper.